prowerse/try-reat-rt/README.md

 # try-react-rt
 A react based static site template.
-Easy to adapt quick to implement.
+Easy to adapt, quick to implement.